 The vast majority of police officers carry out their jobs admirably under a lot of pressure.
 However, occasionally some may abuse their power - potentially causing harm to innocent people.

-If someone wishes to complain about law enforcement, he or she may consult the Independent Police Complaints Commission (IPCC).
-This organisation is responsible for dealing with criticisms and, where appropriate, conduct, supervise or investigate police activities.
+If someone wishes to complain about law enforcement, he or she may consult the IPCC.
+This organisation is responsible for dealing with complaints and, where appropriate, conduct, supervise or investigate police activities.

 However, sometimes officers need to be aggressive to deal with dangerous criminals or to prevent a hazardous situation from becoming worse.
-Usually, to assess whether or not the use of force was legal, The Crown Prosecution Service (CPS) will ask several questions:
+Usually, to assess whether or not the use of force was legal, the Crown Prosecution Service (CPS) will ask several questions:

 Furthermore, when investigating the use of violence, the CPS will examine whether an officer was given appropriate training and guidance.